ilanjabalera/hospital-readmissions-analysis/README.md

 To explore hospital readmission patterns and build a predictive foundation for healthcare analytics.

 ## Notes
-The dataset is not included in this repository due to size and data-handling best practices.
+The dataset is not included in this repository due to size and data-handling best practices and neatness.